The military has taken over in Sudan. Here's what happened - KTVZ

 What’s going on in Sudan?

-Sudan had been ruled by an uneasy alliance between the military and civilian groups since 2019, but on Monday, the military effectively took control.
+Sudan had been ruled by an uneasy alliance between the military and civilian groups since 2019.
+But on Monday, the military effectively took control, dissolving the power-sharing Sovereign Council and transitional government.

-Prime Minister Abdalla Hamdok and his wife were detained and taken to an undisclosed location.
-Multiple government ministers and officials were also arrested.
+Prime Minister Abdalla Hamdok and his wife, as well as multiple government ministers and officials, were detained on Monday.

+Hamdok and his wife were back at their residence on Tuesday, according to a source with Sudan Prime Minister Office and a Military source.

-General Abdel Fattah al-Burhan, the head of Sudan’s armed forces, dissolved the power-sharing Sovereign Council and transitional government, saying in a televised statement that an “independent and fair representative government” would assume power until one is elected in 2023.
+Earlier on Tuesday General Abdel Fattah al-Burhan, the head of Sudan’s armed forces, said he was hosting the civilian prime minister in his own home, and that Hamdok was free to leave “once the situation stabilizes.”

+“We sat together yesterday … he is with me at home, no one arrested him, no one assaulted him and he will return home once he feels safe,” Burhan told a news conference in the capital, Khartoum.

+It was not clear whether Hamdok and his wife are able to move freely after they returned to their home.
+It was also not clear if other government ministers and officials are also let go or still detained.

-He said the power-sharing agreement with civilian members of the country’s transitional sovereign council “became a conflict” over the past two years, “threatening peace and unity” in Sudan.
+On Monday, Burhan said the agreement with civilian members of the country’s transitional sovereign council “became a conflict” over the past two years, “threatening peace and unity” in Sudan.

 Several articles of the constitution have been suspended and state governors removed, Burhan said.